Hikers Walking Through Rain with Mountains

 This post contains affiliate links.
 This means I may get a commission if you buy/book something I’ve linked to.
 I only ever recommend things I have used or would use myself.

-Huts cost of hiking the Milford Track
+Hut accommodation cost of hiking the Milford Track

-In 2022/23, the cost of one night in a shared dorm was $78 for locals, and $110 for internationals.
+I went in 2023 but will update this post regularly to keep up with the changing costs for current seasons.
+In 2024/25, the cost of one night in a shared dorm was $92 for locals, and $130 for internationals.
+(Up $20 from the previous year!)

 Unfortunately, the bookings are very limited so there’s no guarantee you’ll get one on the dates you want.
 (Or at all!)